Our students emerge confident, powerful, agile, and skilled.

-Smruti is a designer based in New York City.
+Smruti is a designer at Deloitte Digital in Seattle, Washington.
 Since graduating from the National Institute of Design in India, she has designed and developed products—ranging from healthcare to home appliances—at frog design and Future Factory in Mumbai.
 She is skilled in ethnographic research, industrial design, and product strategy, which she is excited to apply in her goal of creating design that is impactful and products and services that are responsible.
-Ger thesis, entitled UPGRADE: Designing for Access and Acceptability around Limb Loss and Limb Difference, aims to create the conditions that lead to more open conversations about and with people with LL/D and their acceptance in society, as well as easier access to products and services that improve their quality of life.
+Her thesis, entitled UPGRADE: Designing for Access and Acceptability around Limb Loss and Limb Difference, aims to create the conditions that lead to more open conversations about and with people with LL/D and their acceptance in society, as well as easier access to products and services that improve their quality of life.

 Juho is Interaction Designer at frog design in Austin, Texas.
 Originally from South Korea, Juho moved to the U.S. by himself when he was fifteen years old.
 He joined the military after his freshman year in college, and worked as a military police at the Korean Embassies of Japan, China, Israel, Russia, and Saudi Arabia.
 After retiring as a sergeant, he returned to school, graduating with a BA in Psychology and a Minor in Business Studies from New York University.
 Juho's thesis, entitled Cast Away: Designs for Socially Isolated Korean Men Contemplating Suicide, was presented in May 2018.